stanozzy/Quick-credit-UI/README.md

 # Quick-credit-UI

-This is the UI for Quick Credit, an online lending platform that provides short term soft loans to individuals.
+This is the UI for Quick Credit.
+Quick Credit is an online lending platform that provides short term soft loans to individuals.
 This helps solve problems of financial inclusion as a way to alleviate poverty and empower low income earners.
 The project is managed with a Pivotal tracker board.
 [View the board here](https://www.pivotaltracker.com/n/projects/2330172)